Making the zeroth-order process fidelity independent of state preparation and measurement errors: The physical meaning of parameter in channel noise scaling

 \section{The physical meaning of parameter $p$ in channel noise scaling}

-In this appendix, we analyze the physical meaning of parameter $p$ that can be obtained by fitting the results of the zero-fidelity.
-The decrease in the fidelity is a result of applying quantum circuits repeatedly (i.e., making channel noise to accumulate), a method that we will refer to as \textit{identity folding}.
-First, let us introduce complex projective designs.
+In this appendix, we analyze the physical meaning of parameter $p$.
+This parameter can be obtained by fitting the results of the zero-fidelity.
+The decrease in the fidelity is a result of applying quantum circuits repeatedly, i.e., letting channel noise to accumulate.
+We refer to this method as \textit{identity folding}.
+First, we introduce complex projective designs.